Four moms share how they get their babies to sleep through the night.

 Then she outgrew the bassinet.
 The beautifully coordinated nursery, with a carefully chosen crib, seemed like the next logical step.
 My memory of the actual transition is fuzzy—in part because it was plagued by epic sleep deprivation for both my daughter and me, but also because it’s a period of time I’d rather forget.

 Our attempt to move her into the crib coincided with the darkest months of the year, and her constant wake-ups and early morning rising affected my ability to function.
-I wasn’t even really enjoying time with her when she was awake—we were both too tired.
+I wasn’t even really enjoying time with her when she was awake—we were both too tired because she wasn’t sleeping through the night.

 I went through the motions for a couple of months and spent countless hours walking the halls until she fell asleep, only to have her wake again as soon as I left the room.
 No matter how hard I tried to train her to sleep apart from me instead of in my arms, or at my breast, she couldn’t or wouldn’t learn.
 As a first-time mom, I wasn’t feeling confident enough to try bed-sharing or letting her cry it out.